 The Next Great Startup is OSU’s campus-wide, multi-round startup competition where student-led teams have the opportunity to gain feedback from leaders in the business community, experience an entire cycle of new venture creation, and win prizes.
 The competition takes place starting in January ends in late February.

 In order to compete in the Next Great Startup, teams must:

-1. Submit an application before the deadline of Tuesday, January 16 by 12 p.m.
+1. Submit an application before the deadline of January 18 by end of day.

 - We need only one application for each concept.
-Your team members do not need to apply seperately.
+Your team members do not need to apply separately.

 - Individuals should only submit an application for one concept, not apply with multiple ideas.
 We will only review one application from an individual.

 2. Propose an idea for their concept that is not in violation of OSU Policy or Federal Law